Push Push (Kat Deluna song): Music video

 The music video for "Push Push" was directed by Sarah Chatfield and also features Akon.
-It was shot on May 2, 2010 in Atlanta, Georgia and premiered June 16, 2010.
+The visual was recorded on May 2, 2010, in Atlanta, Georgia.
+Prior to the video's release, DeLuna released a dance tutorial video for fans to learn her dance routines for the song.
+The dance routine went viral on the internet and DeLuna explained that "if you add a dance step to a song, it's gonna work."
+The official music video premiered June 16, 2010.
 DeLuna explained the concept behind the video: [The] concept is basically having people look at me through a kaleidoscope as I show a more mature, fun side of me.
 And it contains a lot of beauty scenes while keeping the viewers and me on a very personal level because I'm literally focusing on singing to them and inviting them into my world.
-In this video, DeLuna she wears clothes designed by Christian Siriano, the winner of Project Runway season four.
+In the video, DeLuna she wears attire designed by Christian Siriano, the winner of Project Runway season four.
+Siriano had also consulted with DeLuna about fashion visuals for "Inside Out" and her tour.
+In the video, DeLuna is stylised in one scene wearing a black body suit accessorised with crystals.
+DeLuna described her outfits in the visual as "colourful, dreamy clothing that is supposed to represent the freedom of the ocean."